akeneo/pim-community-dev/internal_doc/frontend/package-setup.md

 }
 ```

-This allow you to use the package anywhere in the PIM via:
+This allows you to use the package anywhere in the PIM via:

 ```js
 import { HelloZiggy } from "@akeneo-pim-enterprise/ziggy";